 5-12-9.
-Prerequisite: NURS 2204; may be taken concurrently with BIOL 2161K This course is designed to prepare the student to care for groups of clients with common complicated medical/surgical and mental health conditions.
+Prerequisite: NURS 2204; may be taken concurrently with BIOL 2161K complicated medical/surgical and mental health conditions.
 Identification of potential and actual client problems and the use of critical thinking in planning and implementation of care in collaboration with other health team members will be primary foci.
 Emphasis will be placed on concepts of comprehensive health care, pharmacology and health trends and issues.
 Critical thinking, communication and clinical competency are key components to help the student assume the roles of the associate degree nurse.
 Utilization of technology and supervised nursing practice in campus and clinical facilities are measures for skills for nursing management of client care.
 Fee required.